35mm Color Film

 The first person we hear speak in The Doors (following Jim's "The movie will begin..." introduction) is none other than Doors drummer John Densmore who portrays the studio engineer recording Jim Morrison's birthday poetry session at Village Recorders.
 In real life, the engineer/producer of that session was John Haeny, but in the film, Densmore is simply credited as "Engineer" — although Kilmer calls him "Jack" at one point.
 We get a clear shot of Densmore in the studio much later in the film.

 The next familiar face we see in the movie can be spotted in the crowd at the London Fog

 screaming his head off.
 It's longtime Doors producer Paul Rothchild, who first saw The Doors at the Whisky à Go Go

 film.
 He pops up again a little while later telling the band they could get rich if they listen to his boss, a smarmy record producer.

-Between sets at the Fog, while The Doors are confronted by the aforementioned smarmy record producer, two Robby Kriegers suddenly appear on screen.
+Between sets at the London Fog, while The Doors are confronted by the aforementioned smarmy record producer, two Robby Kriegers appear on screen.
 One is played by actor Frank Whaley and the other is the genuine article.
-Robby can be seen quickly walking past.
-Blink and you'll miss him.
+Robby walks by quickly.
+Blink and you might miss him.

 The next '60s icon to make an appearance is Eric Burdon of The Animals who tells Ray (Kyle MacLachlan) that they can smell the joint he's smoking all the way upstairs.

-.
-While the film depicts Jim Morrison quitting, he in fact graduated.
+instructor at UCLA.
+While the movie depicts Jim Morrison quitting, he in fact graduated.

 We next see promoter Bill Graham playing the venue owner of the New Haven Arena

 , telling the audience to clear the aisles before the start of the show.
 Graham was a producer on the film and owned several venues The Doors once played, including the Fillmore Auditorium

 , Fillmore East